This course is now fully booked.

 You will spend your course amidst the quintessentially English countryside of the Dedham Vale in Suffolk situated on the banks of the River Stour.

 PLEASE NOTE the course fee is for tuition only.
-If you would like to book accommodation and meals, including packed lunches, at FSC Flatford Mill please email [email protected] Please book early to ensure availability of accommodation.
+If you would like to book accommodation and meals, including packed lunches, at Flatford Mill please email [email protected] Please book early to ensure availability of accommodation.

 Who Should Attend?